huyisme-005/LaMusique/README.md

 ## Current MVPs (Minimum Viable Products)

-*   Generation of song lyrics based on user input (theme, keywords), with direct navigation to editor.
+*   Generation of song lyrics based on user input (theme, keywords).
 *   Generation of melody data (MusicXML format and description) based on lyrics and musical parameters (genre, key, tempo) with expanded genre options.
-*   UI for audio file upload and an experimental AI flow for basic plagiarism concern flagging.
+*   UI for audio file upload (with default placeholder if none provided) and an experimental AI flow for basic plagiarism concern flagging.
 *   AI-powered text emotion analysis.
 *   AI-powered suggestions for song completion.
-*   A responsive split-screen user interface for inputting parameters and viewing generated content, with horizontally scrollable tabs for controls.
+*   A responsive split-screen user interface with a vertically scrollable left panel for controls and a right panel for viewing generated content.
 *   Basic manual editing capability for lyrics.
 *   UI for uploading image/video assets for future music video generation.
 *   Placeholders for export, social sharing, and full music video generation features.